The 10 Most Common

 This is simply your brain trying to make sense of the feelings of Depersonalization.

-As I've said, DP is meant to be temporary.
+As I've said, DPDR is meant to be temporary.
 It's your brain's reaction to a traumatic situation.

 It's the reason that so many people walk out of car crashes and house fires with hardly any recollection of how they did it.
-Your brain sees that it's in a traumatic situation, switches on Depersonalization, and instead of being incapacitated with fear, you calmly do what you need to.
+Your brain sees that it's in a traumatic situation, switches on Depersonalization / Derealization, and instead of being incapacitated with fear, you calmly do what you need to.
 But what if you had this feeling in your day-today life?

 There's no danger around, nothing threatening you anymore.
-You look at your hands, your body and wonder why you feel so distant from yourself.
+And yet, you look at your hands, your body and your environment -- and wonder why you feel so distant from yourself.

-Again, the feelings of DP are a natural defense system.
+I know it seems frightening but again, the feelings of DPDR are a natural defense system.
 It's only when they last longer than they should that you start to think 'I'm not real / My hands aren't mine / I'm a robot' etc etc.

 This is a totally abstract feeling, is nothing to worry about and has no actual bearing on your actions in the real world.
 Will the Depersonalization ever cause you to do something that you don't want to do?